Universal credit is a new benefit that will eventually replace benefits including jobseeker's allowance, income support and housing benefit.

 How to claim universal credit

-You have to complete the form in one go.
+You have to complete the online application in one go.
 You can't save changes and come back to it later.

 Call the Universal Credit helpline on 0345 600 0723 if you need help making your claim online.

-This is not a freephone service.
-You can ring them and ask them to call you back.
+This is not a freephone service but you can ask them to call you back.

-If you are entitled to universal credit you will have to go to an interview at your local Jobcentre Plus office.
+If you are entitled to universal credit you usually have to go to an interview at your local Jobcentre Plus.

 Help with paying your rent

-Your claim form for universal credit includes a section on help with housing costs.
+Your universal credit payment can include help with housing costs.
 You don't need to make a separate claim for this.

 Universal credit is paid directly to you each month.
-It is your responsibility to budget and pay the rent to your landlord.
-There are some circumstances when payments can be made direct to your landlord instead.
+It is usually your responsibility to budget and pay the full rent to your landlord.

 Help with paying your mortgage